The 10 Best Mountain Bike Helmets Under $100 (Improve Your Safety on a Budget!)

 So, what’s the catch?

 First, the sun visor is not adjustable.
 Second, the retention system requires a little more force than other helmets.
-And third, the plastic shell is not extended to the edges, so the foam can damage easily.
+Third, the plastic shell is not extended to the edges, so the foam can be damaged easily.

 Also available at competitivecyclist.com and performancebike.com